SmartsquareGmbH/mqtt-starter/README.md

 ### Annotation based

-The `MqttSubscribe` annotation is scanned on application start and receives messages on the given payload.
+The `MqttSubscribe` annotation is scanned on application start and receives messages on the given topic.

 ```kotlin
 import com.hivemq.client.mqtt.datatypes.MqttQos.AT_LEAST_ONCE